daspec/www.daspec.com/guides/idea_clearly_split_inputs_outputs.md

 > This is a chapter from the book [Fifty Quick Ideas To Improve Your Tests](http://fiftyquickideas.com/fifty-quick-ideas-to-improve-your-tests/), used with permission from the authors.
 The content is copyrighted by Neuri Consulting LLP.
+For more information, see

 #Clearly separate inputs and outputs